pustotnik/zenmake/docs/buildconf-taskparams.rst

         be used for autodetecting of correct ``auto-*``.
 For example with ``cxxshlib`` ZenMake can set ``auto-c++`` itself but not with ``shlib``.

+    If toolchain from custom :ref:`toolchains<buildconf-toolchains>` contain
+    spaces and all these toolchains are listed in one string then each such a toolchain must be in quotes.

     It's possible to use :ref:`selectable parameters<buildconf-select>`
     to set this parameter.